Finding Relief After 30 Years of Migraine – Cathy’s story

 I have been told there is «nothing else to do»…now what?

-Are there people with migraine who just don’t get better despite appropriate treatment?
+Are there people with migraine who don’t get better despite appropriate treatment?
 Every disease has severe forms.
 In every disease, there are people who do not respond to treatments.
 People with cancer still die if the treatments do not work.
-People with refractory migraine…
+Sometimes people with a refractory…

 The cause of migraine: it’s all in your brain!
 The electrical and chemical sides of migraine